jjmcsorley/bootstrap-jekyll/README.md

 ## Issues

 - Bootstrap dropdown menu layering issues with animate on scroll (see nav)
-- Nav menu burger is not working for smaller devices

 ## Task

 ### To Do

-- Back-End task: Incorporate the ability to schedule post using git comment systems: https://serverless.com/blog/static-site-post-scheduler/
 - Fix Navbar Issues
 - Create blog page
 - Make the URLs for Post look better (SEO friendly)